saeedvaziry/nvim/README.md

 # My personal LazyVim config

 This config is made for MacOS and I haven't tested it on other platforms.
+Tho it should work everywhere

 <img width="2246" height="1626" alt="CleanShot 2025-07-27 at 20 53 36@2x" src="https://github.com/user-attachments/assets/47a76937-cefc-4c2a-8042-7ae022748255" />